melbourne-lab/evo_rescue_ndd_erosion/notes/paper_notes.md

 Okay...
 I skimmed part (3) and skipped part (4).
 Good rundown of the moving optimum models.
 Go back to density dependence sections esp. for trait dependence.
 Look at reference for other population types.

-### Gilpin, M.E., and Soul, M.E.
+### Gilpin, M.E., and Soule, M.E.
 1986.
 Minimum Viable Populations: Processes of Species Extinction.
 Chapter in Conservaton Biology: The Science of Scarcity and Diversity (ed: Michael Soule).

 - Good background reading: Schaffer 1981
 	- Differentiates between deterministic and stochastic extinction